AATHITH/kubesort/README.md

 1) It's simple
 2) Helps you sort the results from `kubectl` in an easy way.
-3) You don't have to type `kubectl --sort-by=.status.containerStatuses[0].restartcount get po` to sort the pod by their `RESTART` count, just type `kubesort po restarts` that's it.
+3) You don't have to type the long command `kubectl --sort-by=.status.containerStatuses[0].restartcount get po` to sort the pod by their `RESTART` count, just type `kubesort po restarts` that's it.

-## Installation:
+## 2 Step Installation:
 Linux
-Since kubesort is written in Bash, you should be able to install them to any POSIX environment that has Bash installed.
+Since kubesort is written in Bash, KUBESORT is exoected to run on any POSIX environment that has Bash installed.

 1) Download the kubesort scripts:<br>
-   `sudo git clone https://github.com/aathith/kubesort /path/kubesort`
+   `sudo git clone https://github.com/aathith/kubesort /usr/local/bin/kubesort`
 2) Make the script executable:<br>
-   `chmod +x /path/kubesort`
+   `chmod +x /usr/local/bin/kubesort`
-3) Create symlinks to kubesort:<br>
-   `sudo ln -s /path/kubesort /usr/local/bin/kubesort`

 ## Usage:
 ```